Yookalehleh/Pandemic_Game/README.md

 # Pandemic_Game

-Fully functional game in Lua using the LÖVE framework.
+Pandemic is a fully functional game in Lua using the LÖVE framework.

+This was made as a final project for CS50: Introduction to Computer Science.

 Last update: December 2020.